RicardoRamirezR/blade-nav.nvim/README.md

     - `View::make('name')`
     - `view('name')`

+  - in any PHP or Blade file (coq only):
+    - `route('`

-    And the list of files will appear, and with the magic of completion the list if fitered while you write.
+    And the list of files will appear, and with the magic of completion the list if filtered while you write.
 For coq, `coq_settings.match.max_results` limits the result shown.

-3. **To navigate to a controller associated with a route name**:
-    - Place the cursor over the route name and use the `gf` command.

 ## Configuration

 No additional configuration is required.
 The plugin works out-of-the-box with the default `gf` command.